-SALEM, Ore. — Both the Pfizer and Moderna coronavirus vaccines are actively being distributed in Oregon, but administration has been admittedly slow so far — and clear information about the process can be hard to find.
+SALEM, Ore. — The Pfizer, Moderna, and Johnson & Johnson coronavirus vaccines are actively being distributed in Oregon, but administration has been admittedly slow so far — and clear information about the process can be hard to find.
 Here's what you need to know about the vaccines and the state's progress.

 Oregon's vaccine sequence plan

 As COVID-19 vaccines become more widely available, local information on how to go about getting the vaccine may be made available by County public health agencies.
 Check on these sites to see if they have provided information on how you can get vaccinated, if you believe you are eligible under the current phase.

 Vaccinations have been divided into different priority tiers, beginning with health care staff, long-term care facility staff and residents, and first responders.
 At the outset, vaccinations were being administered by a limited roster of providers — like hospital networks and local public health agencies — but doses are now going to community health clinics and some retail pharmacies.

 Efforts to vaccinate the first group, Phase 1A, started in December.
 The process was opened to the first group of Phase 1B — childcare workers, pre-K through 12th grade teachers, and other school staff — on January 25.

 Under Oregon's plan, seniors became eligible over a series of four weeks.
 The first group, those 80 and older, became eligible on February 8.
 On March 1, all seniors 65 and older became eligible.